Mike McGlinchey (offensive lineman): Denver Broncos

 On March 15, 2023, McGlinchey signed a five-year, $87.5 million contract with the Denver Broncos.

 On September 18, 2024, McGlinchey was placed on injured reserve after suffering an MCL sprain during the Broncos' Week 2 matchup against the Pittsburgh Steelers.
 He was activated on October 17.

 Personal life

 McGlinchey has a younger brother, Jimmy, who was diagnosed with autism at age two, leading McGlinchey to support those who have autism, or otherwise have special needs.

-McGlinchey's brother, Matt, plays football for Ursinus College.
+McGlinchey's brother, Matt, played football for Ursinus College.

 McGlinchey's first cousin, Matt Ryan (their mothers are sisters), is a retired NFL quarterback who played for the Atlanta Falcons and the Indianapolis Colts.

 McGlinchey married his wife, Brooke, in 2023.
-They have a son, born August 2024, named Michael Sean McGlinchey III, whom they call "Tripp".
+They have a son, born August 2024.